 With each new year, every Canadian adult who earned income in the last year and is under the age of 71 gets additional room to contribute to their TFSA and RRSP.

-Unfortunately, many Canadians remain confused about how both of these programs work.
-I thought it would be a good idea to give you the highlights of each program and outline your options for this year.
+Unfortunately, many Canadians are confused about how these programs work.
+For that reason, I thought I’d highlight how each program works and outline your options.

-- Your annual contribution room for 2014 is $5,500.
-This is up from $5,000 in previous years.
-Your contribution room isn't dependent on income.
+- Your annual contribution room for 2020 is $6,000.
+Your contribution room isn't dependent on your income.
 You need only be 18 to start acquiring contribution room.

-- You can make a contribution in cash or via an “in-kind” transfer of securities from any non-registered investment account you might have.
-Be aware of any possible tax implications when transferring securities from a non-registered account with unrealized capital gains!
+- You can make a contribution in cash, or via an “in-kind” transfer of securities from any non-registered investment Be aware there may be tax implications when transferring securities from a non-registered account with unrealized capital gains!

-The RRSP is one of the best incentives the government has given us to help accumulate wealth and take care of ourselves in retirement.
-RRSPs have been around a lot longer than TFSAs, so they may be better understood.
-Still, here are some highlights:
+The RRSP is one of the best incentives we have to help accumulate wealth and provide for our retirement.
+RRSPs have been around much longer than TFSAs, so they may be better understood.
+However, a short review may be helpful:

-- Your new contribution room for 2014 is based on 18% of your 2013 earned income, up to a maximum of $24,270.
-This room is reduced by any contributions made to a pension plan that you may be enrolled in through work.
+- Your new contribution room for the 2019 tax year is 18% of the income you earned in 2018, up to a maximum of $27,230.
+This room is reduced by any contributions made to a pension plan through an employer.

-- You may also use any additional "carry forward" room from previous years.
-This can be found on your Notice of Assessment from your 2012 tax return.
+- You may also use any unused (carry-forward) room from previous years.
+This amount can be found on your Notice of Assessment from your 2018 tax return.

-- Your RRSP contributions are tax deductible.
-They’re treated as a reduction in income.
-For many people, this tends to be one of the biggest incentives to contribute.
+- RRSP contributions are tax-deductible.
+They are treated as a reduction in income.
+For many, this is one of the biggest incentives to contribute.

 - When you turn 71, you have one of the following three choices:

-- Take the funds out of your RRSP in one lump sum.
-This is usually a poor choice given the large tax consequences!
+- Withdraw funds from your RRSP in one lump sum.
+Usually a poor choice given the large tax consequences!

 - Transfer the funds into a RRIF (Registered Retirement Income Fund).